rodrigozr/JiraKanbanMetrics/README.md

 # JiraKanbanMetrics
-Extract Kanban metrics from Jira Agile boards using the REST API
+Simple command-line tool to extract Kanban metrics from Jira Agile boards using the RESTful APIs and generate charts for those metrics.

 [Download](https://github.com/rodrigozr/JiraKanbanMetrics/releases)